ResiSense/ResiSense.github.io/DEV-WIKI.md

 # 🧪Testing the site
 > 1. Open the terminal with `Ctrl` + `` ` `` (backtick)
-> 2. Run `npm run dev-build` to build the site for testing, you should find a new `test` folder in the repository
+> 2. Run `npm run dev` to build the site for testing, you should find a new `test` folder in the repository
->    - For frequent testing, you can run `npm run dev-watch` to automatically rebuild the site on changes not in `.gitignore`
+>    - For frequent testing, you can run `npm run watch` to automatically rebuild the site on changes not in `.gitignore`
->      - `npm run dev-build` is automatically run under the hood
+>      - `npm run dev` is automatically run under the hood
 > 3. In file explorer, navigate to the `test` folder
 > 4. Right-click the folder and select `Open with Code` to open the test site in another VSCode window
 > 5. Open the command palette with `Ctrl` + `Shift` + `P`